-If you’re wondering how to write personal wedding vows, but you’re sitting with a pen and an empty vow book wondering how to start and what to say, then this is for you.
+If you’re wondering how to write personal wedding vows and you’re sitting with a pen and an empty vow book wondering how to start, then this is for you.
 Not only am I a wedding photographer, I’m also a writer!
 I have spent years freelance writing, and years listening to wedding vows.

 So in this guide I’ll share with you wedding vow formats, ideas, and examples to help you write your own vows that are personal and meaningful.